Multiplication Tables - Free & Playful tools (115)

 5- Use a colorful multiplication chart:

 Another method that works well for those with visual memory.
 To help you memorize your tables, we recommend that you color the squares of the chart by assigning a color code to each times table.
-To save time, you can use the already colored charts to print that we offer: the Colorful Multiplication Chart 1 to 10, or the Colorful Multiplication Chart 1 to 12.
+To save time, you can print a colorful Multiplication Chart.

 6- Do you have a good memory for numbers?